+арру.
 Development Controls Design Guidance

 (mandatory) ('Best Practice' outcomes)

 Boundary fencing, where permitted by the Scheme for a particular Zone Area, is to be standard 5-strand 'Ringlock' type farm fencing with steel pickets and timber or steel strainer posts as a minimum specification.
 The use of barbed wire is not permitted.
 Solid panel fencing is not permissible on property boundaries.
 Solid panel fencing around private areas of the house and immediate yard is permitted.
-Fencing between the house and the street is to be visually permeable (i.e. not solid panels) so as not to detract from the streets cape and to allow surveillance of the house.
+Fencing between the house and the street is to be visually permeable (i.e. not solid panels) so as not to detract from the streetscape and to allow surveillance of the street and approaches to the house.